-In the organic experiments, fitted Grain NY from the combine harvest peaked at 900 mm with 60.2 kg N/ha or 0.35 of available N (Fig. 4).
-Net loss from non-grain tissues between anthesis and maturity (RemobN; Fig. 7i) was not closely associated with crop height, i.e. positive relationships between crop height and Grain NY (Fig. 7k) largely reflected effects on Crop NYanthesis and LNUp.
-Using the linear fits in Fig. 7, the increasing height from 300 to 800 mm was associated with an increase in Grain NY of 60 kg N/ha; 41.5 kg N/ ha deriving from LNUp and 18.5 kg N/ha from RemobN.
-Of the RemobN, 17.8 kg N/ha can be accounted for by effects on Crop NYanthesis with an average Remobeff of 0.48.
-Empirically, 0.57 of the increase in Grain NY between crop heights of 300 and 800 mm can be ascribed to Crop NYmaturity (using a mid-point NHI of 0.45) and the remainder to improved NHI (Fig. 8).
-As with the conventional experiments Grain NY effects were unrelated to effects on NpG hence, Grain NY was mostly a function of grain population.
+In the organic experiments, fitted Grain NY from the combine harvest peaked at 900 mm with 60.2 kg N/ha or 34.8 % of available N (Fig. 4).
+Net loss from non-grain tissues between anthesis and maturity (RemobN; Fig. 7I) was not closely associated with crop height. i.e. Positive relationships between crop height and Grain NY (Fig. 7K) largely reflected effects on Crop NY anthesis and LNUp.
+Using the linear fits in Fig. 7, increasing height from 300 mm to 800 mm was associated with an increase in Grain NY of 60 kg N/ha; 41.5 kg N/ha deriving from LNUp and 18.5 kg N/ha from RemobN.
+Of the RemobN, 17.8 kg N/ha can be accounted for by effects on Crop NY anthesis with an average Remobeff of 0.48.
+Empirically, 57 % of the increase in Grain NY between crop heights of 300 and 800 mm can be ascribed to Crop NY anthesis (using a mid point NHI of 0.45) and the remainder to improved NHI (Fig. 8).
+As with the conventional experiments Grain NY effects were unrelated to effects on NpG so Grain NY was mostly a function of grain population.